welteki/docs.actuated.dev/docs/faq.md

 We're also considering an automated SSH gateway and a convenient CLI for actuated customers.
 Let us know if you'd like to try this out.

+## What do I need to change in my workflows?

+Very little, just add / set `runs-on: actuated`

 ## Is ARM64 supported?

 Yes, actuated is built to run on both Intel/AMD and ARM64 hosts, check your subscription plan to see if ARM64 is included.
+This includes a Raspberry Pi 4B, AWS Graviton, Oracle Cloud ARM instances and potentially any other ARM64 instances which support virtualisation.

+## Are Windows or MacOS supported?

+Linux is the only supported platform for actuated at this time on a AMD64 or ARM64 architecture.
+We may consider other operating systems in the future, feel free to reach out to us.

 ## Is Actuated free and open-source?